hack-ink/AiR/README.md

 ### Update
 An automatic update feature is under development.

-For now, you can manually update the app by repeating the installation steps.
+For now, you can manually update AiR by repeating the installation steps.

 #### Re-gain System Accessibility Permission (macOS only)
 1. `Follow the "Gain System Accessibility Permission" section to locate the "AiR.app" or "air" binary.`